dzekelid/refunds/_listings/stripe/openapi.md

   /refunds:
     get:
       summary: Get Refunds
-      description: "Returns a list of all refunds you\u2019ve previously created.
+      description: Returns a list of all refunds you???ve previously created.
 The refunds are returned in sorted order, with the most recent refunds appearing first.
-For convenience, the 10 most recent refunds are always available by default on the charge object."
+For convenience, the 10 most recent refunds are always available by default on the charge object.
       operationId: getRefunds
       x-api-path-slug: refunds-get
       parameters: